cloudkick/cast/lib/extern/Nodelint/doc/Options.md

  - **-j FILE, --jslint=FILE:** Define a custom jslint file to use.

- - **-b TIME, --buffer-wait=TIME:** Define the number of milliseconds(TIME) to wait for buffer output to finish before killing the process.
-Useful for pre-commit hooks.
+ - **-e ENCODINGS, --encodings=ENCODINGS:** Define a comma-sparated list of encodings to check for.

  - **-c, --no-color:** Disable coloring of output.